Unifying constitutive law of vibroconvective turbulence in microgravity: Abstract

 \section{Abstract}

-The emergence of unified constitutive law is a hallmark of convective turbulence, i.e., $\Nun \sim \Ra^\beta$ with $\beta \approx 0.3$ in the classical and $\beta=1/2$ in the ultimate regime, where the Nusselt number $\Nun$ measures the global heat transport and the Rayleigh number $\Ra$ quantifies the strength of thermal forcing.
-In recent years, vibroconvective flows have been attractive due to its ability to drive flow instability and generate ``artificial gravity'', which have potential to effective heat and mass transport in microgravity.
-However, the existence of constitutive laws in vibroconvective turbulence remains unclear.
-To address this issue, we carry out direct numerical simulations in a wide range of frequencies and amplitudes, and report that the heat transport exhibits a universal scaling law $Nu \sim \Am^{-1} Re_\mathrm{os}^\beta$ where $\Am$ is the vibration amplitude, $Re_\mathrm{os}$ is the oscillational Reynolds number, and $\beta$ is the universal exponent.
-We find that the dynamics of boundary layers plays an essential role in vibroconvective heat transport, and the $Nu$-scaling exponent $\beta$ is determined by the competition between the thermal boundary layer (TBL) and vibration-induced oscillating boundary layer (OBL).
-Then a physical model is proposed to explain the change of scaling exponent from $\beta=2$ in the OBL-dominant regime to $\beta = 4/3$ in the TBL-dominant regime.
-We conclude that vibroconvective turbulence in microgravity defines a distinct universality class of convective turbulence.
-This work elucidates the emergence of universal constitutive laws in vibroconvective turbulence, and opens up a new avenue for generating a controllable effective heat transport under microgravity or even microfluidic environment in which gravity is nearly absent.
+We report the unified constitutive law of vibroconvective turbulence in microgravity, i.e., $Nu \sim a^{-1} Re_\mathrm{os}^\beta$ where the Nusselt number $Nu$ measures the global heat transport, $a$ is the dimensionless vibration amplitude, $Re_\mathrm{os}$ is the oscillational Reynolds number, and $\beta$ is the universal exponent.
+We find that the dynamics of boundary layers plays an essential role in vibroconvective heat transport and the $Nu$-scaling exponent $\beta$ is determined by the competition between the thermal boundary layer (TBL) and vibration-induced oscillating boundary layer (OBL).
+Then a physical model is proposed to explain the change of scaling exponent from $\beta=2$ in the TBL-dominant regime to $\beta = 4/3$ in the OBL-dominant regime.
+We conclude that vibroconvective turbulence in microgravity defines a distinct universality class of convective turbulence under the normal gravity field.
+Our finding elucidates the emergence of universal constitutive laws in vibroconvective turbulence, and opens up a new avenue for generating a controllable effective heat transport under microgravity or even microfluidic environment in which gravity effect is nearly absent.